-Our securities have been approved for listing on Nasdaq.
-However, we cannot assure you that our securities will continue to be listed on Nasdaq in the future.
+We anticipate that our securities will be initially listed on Nasdaq upon consummation of this offering.
+However, we cannot assure you of this or that our securities will continue to be listed on Nasdaq in the future.
 Additionally, in connection with our business combination, Nasdaq will require us to file a new initial listing application and meet its initial listing requirements as opposed to its more lenient continued listing requirements.
 We cannot assure you that we will be able to meet those initial listing requirements at that time.